TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

         -   How many concurrent users?
         -   How many write requests per second?
         -   How many read requests per second?
-        -   What are the latency and throughput requirement?
+        -   What are the latency and throughput requirements?
+            -   Latency
+                -   1   ns for cache
+                -   100 ns for memory
+                -   100 us for Non-Volatile Memory express (NVMe) drive
+                -   5   ms for Hard-Disk Drive (HDD)
+    -   Storage
-    -   Long-term (5-year) storage
+        -   How much storage is needed for 5 years?
 -   Availability
     -   What is the service uptime requirement?
 -   Reliability
     -   What is the data consistency requirement?
+    -   What is the fault tolerance requirement?

 ## Layout